Brief

 the beginning of the 19th century when the founder of scientific mountaineering

-Johann Jacob Friedrich Wilhelm Parrot climbed several high mountains in Caucasus, Alps and Pyrenees.
-On 27 September 1829
+Johann Jacob Friedrich Wilhelm Parrot climbed several high mountains in Caucasus,

 (9 October New Style), being at that time a professor of physics of the